Tutti

 Naturally, you should tailor this template depending on your unique offering and ways of working.

-5. Produce different templates for new and existing clients
+5. Produce different video proposal templates for new and existing clients

 New clients will require different information from existing clients, so it’s helpful to produce templates for both categories.
 For new clients, you should focus on providing persuasive information about your excellent skills as a video production company, as well as your unique ways of working and delivering projects.
 You should also include clear information about the timeline and budget of the project.